I came to see my affairs of the heart as

 There was a further factor.
 I discovered some 19th Century erotic literature, the memoirs of Cora Pearl, a celebrated English courtesan.
 This was interesting because I’d long felt an absence of suitable vocabulary for talking about sex, especially its baser aspects.
 Too many taboos and repressions got in the way.
 It seemed that the processing of desire was made too difficult for too many people by stupid rules, ethical precepts and social imperatives alongside having to submit to an entire edifice of legal and financial conventions devised for the controlling of intimacy.
 Add to that a profusion of jokey vernacular to contend with from sexist men and it was not a pretty picture.

 All of this meant one could easily be denied any artful depiction around that most essential of human activities: sex.
 Pearl’s unabashed narrative served as antidote.
 Together with an increasingly unromantic worldview it helped me contrive a form of personalised erotica using some of my own amatory adventures as story material.
-Out of discretion they’re represented here only as a few mildly explicit extracts.
+Out of discretion they’re not represented here beyond the brief extract below.*

-His sexual preference was for the one who engages for pleasure and connection, for pure relationship value if you like.
+* His sexual preference was for the one who engages for pleasure and connection, for pure relationship value if you like.
 Whether high-born or from the lower ranks, whether intellectual or superficial, whether musician, model, madonna or whore, it didn’t matter much.
-In her absence he was always wary of those on a quest for partnership - and that, due to a pedestrian set of conventions, was what all the women were after, even the ones who did sex for money.
-They wanted a man to themselves and if you had half an attribute you were a contender.
+Thus he was always wary of those on a quest for partnership.
+And that, due to a pedestrian set of conventions, was what all the women were after, even the ones who did sex for money.
+They wanted a man to themselves.
+If you had half an attribute you were a contender.
 If you had more than that you were a catch.
 He sought women who were genuinely free from these shackles but they were so rare as to be virtually non-existent.